-Over the the first half of the 20th century, the branches of military used several different spelling alphabets.
-Then, in 1957, Nato and the US introduced a common spelling alphabet, which has remained in use by US and Nato forces ever since.
+Over the the first half of the 20th century, several different spelling alphabets came in and out of use.
+Then, in 1957, Nato and the US introduced a common system, which still remains in use.

-The earliest spelling alphabets came into use during the early twentieth century.
+The earliest use of into use during the early twentieth century.
 AM radio technology enabled pilots to coordinate with ground control, but poor signal and radio interference caused frequent errors.
 To solve this problem, flight associations started using code words to represent easily confused letters.

-During WWI, the British Royal Airforce developed the first complete spelling alphabet, the RAF radio alphabet.
+During WWI, the British Royal Airforce introduced the first complete spelling alphabet, the RAF radio alphabet.

 Later, in 1927, the International Telegraph Union (ITU) developed a spelling alphabet for telegram communication.
 Over time, this system grew in popularity.
-By the start of WWII, most commercial airlines around the globe had adopted the ITU’s spelling alphabet.
+By the start of WWII, most commercial airlines around the globe were using the ITU code words.

 The next major evolution took place in 1941, around the start of the Second World War II.
 At this time, the US introduced a standard spelling language across all branches of the armed forces.
 The Joint Army / Navy Phonetic Alphabet, also known as the “Able Baker Charlie” alphabet, can be heard in movies and TV shows dating from the 1950s.
 It has even made its way into modern cinematic depictions of WWII, such as Saving Private Ryan.